Chances of H1B RFE and approval after lottery during Coronavirus as per my opinion:

 - IT consulting end client project ends before approval – RFE chance 50%, approval chance good if new client letter available – 80%

-The Coronavirus has spread its wings in the US and many people with American work visa dreams are carefully watching the news.
+The Coronavirus has hurt the US economy and many people with American work visa dreamers are carefully watching the news.

 We try to analyze if the COVID-19 restrictions will affect the H1B lottery due to slow down in growth and recession.